ABOUT

 "We need to come up with some way to train them," he said.
 "They've never been to school and have no money to go to school."

 With this vision, Hope Vocational Training Center was born in 2008.
-Today, Hope Vocational Training Center graduates almost 300 students each year with government accredited certificates in Culinary Arts, Sewing, Hairdressing, Masonry, and Welding as well as computer and business skills training.
+Today, Hope Vocational Training Center graduates almost 300 students each year with government accredited certificates in Auto Mechanics, Culinary Arts, Hairdressing, Masonry Construction, Sewing & Tailoring, and Welding as well as computer and business skills training.

 Land adjacent to the campus has been purchased and we plan to expand the campus by adding additional training programs and doubling the number of students we equip for the future.